Skip to content

 Rich text that actually works like a doc

-TipTap powered descriptions support bold, italic, code blocks, bullet lists, numbered lists, inline mentions, and image embeds.
-The description field is where the full spec lives not a plain text box that forces important context into comments.
+TipTap-powered descriptions support bold, italic, code blocks, lists, mentions, and image embeds.
+The full spec lives in the task, not comments.

 Dependencies prevent out of order work